Angle Lifeboat Station: History

-A class lifeboat was placed on service in 1987, 47-011 The Lady Rank (ON 1114), and would serve Angle for the next 21 years.
+A class lifeboat was placed on service in August 1987, 47-011 The Lady Rank (ON 1114), named for Lady Laura Ellen Rank, the late wife of entertainment mogul J. Arthur Rank.
+Col George Jackson, then chairman of Angle lifeboat station accepted the lifeboat from Robin Cowen, chairman of the Rank Foundation and husband to the Lord and Lady Rank's daughter Shelagh, who served as sponsor.
+The Lady Rank would serve Angle for the next 21 years.

 In 1991, construction began of a new, larger, boathouse and slipway adjacent to the 1927 structure.
 Following completion in 1992, the old boathouse and slipway were demolished.

 A Inshore lifeboat was first placed at the station in 1994, and in 1996, the lifeboat Isabella Mary (D-493) began service at the station.

 On 5 May 1997, the motor boat, Dale Princess was blown on to cliffs on Skomer Island.
 For rescuing four people in gale-force winds and stormy seas, Coxswain Jeremy R. Rees was awarded the RNLI bronze medal.